 The Question of Noise

-A quietly operating unit is ideal for a satisfying steam shower, but be aware that most steam generators will make some kind of noise.
-The release of steam from the unit may be audible, but the real concern is the sound of any mechanical components inside the generator, such as the valve that is responsible for bringing water into the generator or moving it between chambers.
+A quietly operating unit is ideal for a satisfying steam shower.
+However, be aware that most steam generators will make some kind of noise.
+The release of steam from the unit may be audible.
+The real concern is the sound of any mechanical components inside the generator.
+Common noise culprits include the valves that are responsible for bringing water into the generator or moving it between chambers.
 There are quieter alternatives, such as old-fashioned mechanical floats, but these can be less reliable than their more modern counterparts.
 The decision to include an audio system in your steam shower may also influence your selection on this point.

 (See our guide on how to build a steam shower for more on installing an audio system.)
 Another way to keep your steam generator quiet is to install an in-line water pressure regulator.
 You could also choose to insulate the steam line itself for further noise reduction.